DavidWaumsley/NoScriptShow/content/blog/2025/build7.md

 ## Starter Sites

-11ty has something similar to WordPress themes called starter sites.
+Eleventy has something similar to WordPress themes called starter sites.
 It also has plugins.

 **Some places to look for themes:**